pmservice/style-transfer/README.md

-# Transfer Style - Sample App in Python
+# Style Transfer Sample Application in Python

+Merge the power of Watson Machine Learning with an image of your choice to see transfer of styles.

 Requirements:
 - python 3